scc365/spec-of-ecmp-switch/README.md

       - **rxPackets**: The number of packets received via this vport
       - **txBytes**: The number of bytes transmitted via this vport
       - **rxBytes**: The number of bytes received via this vport
-    > 🆘 This should return an error if the datapath or vport does not exist
+    - **error**: This should return an error if the datapath or vport does not exist

 You should follow typical REST guidelines for these endpoints, for example, using a vaguely correct (`400`, `500`) error code with error responses, along